How a stay at home mom can kick those negative nelly joy stealing emotions

 When you become a stay-at-home mom, you are the creator of your time.

 It’s funny because I remember another stay-at-home mom asking me, what do you do all day.

 I quickly thought to myself in my head.
 More like what don’t I do all day.
 At the end of each day, I always feel unaccomplished for some things.

-Yet when I was a working mom my limited time created this cut-off time so there were no feelings of unaccomplished work.
-It was just it will have to wait until tomorrow kinda feeling.
+Yet when I was a working mom, my limited time created this cut-off time, so there were no feelings of unaccomplished work.
+It was just it will have to wait until tomorrow, kind of feeling.

-Being a stay at home mom I more busy creating our home/homemaking then I was when I worked full-time.
+Being a stay-at-home mom, I am busier creating our home/homemaking than when I worked full-time.

 Strange isn’t that.
 The house gets dirty faster with kids at home.
-I am cooking 3 meals a day plus 2 snacks a day at least.
-Which means 3 loads of dishes.
-The home is lived in more and used daily vs working and leaving each day.
+I am cooking 3 meals a day plus 2 snacks a day, which means 3 loads of dishes.
+The home is lived in more and used daily vs. working and leaving each day.
 You get the picture.